tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4b-ava-kubuntu-sanity_please.md

 apt install ./google-chrome-stable_current_amd64.deb
 ```

+Add to menu, if it's not there already, by right-clicking on the gear icon and choosing "Edit Applications..."
+Fill in the dialog and save it.

-Find in menu then Add to Favorites.
+Find chrome in the menu then right-click and Add to Favorites.

 ## Fix My `up` Command